 What the OCC Buys

-The OCC’s Annual procurement awards are approximately $150 million representing about 1,500 contracts.
+The Office of the Comptroller of the Currency's (OCC) annual procurement awards are approximately $136 million representing about 780 contract actions.
 Awards are primarily in the following North American Industry Classification System codes:

 The following pre-solicitation notices are for procurements between $15,000 and $25,000:

 - There are currently no requirements that fall within this dollar range and require posting.
 Please monitor this website for future postings.

 Forecast and Existing Contracts